Fologram/twinbuild.docs/model-placement/index.md

 has_children: true
 ---

-# Best practice for working with registration markers
+# Best practice for working with Markers

-Users should determine a strategy for locating registration markers by balancing the overheads of setup time with the required holographic precision.
+Users should determine a strategy for locating Markers by balancing the overheads of setup time with the required holographic precision.
 {: .fs-6 .fw-300 }

 Imprecision in marker locations will lead to corresponding error in drift correction of holographic models.
 For maximum precision it is important to ensure your workspace is set up within a perimiter defined by 3 or more registration codes as Twinbuild will interpolate between the tracked positions of the nearest three registration codes to corect for drift.